Our Employment Solicitors in Manchester and London specialise in Defending Employment Tribunal Claims

 The employment tribunal will rule whether the employer acted fairly and reasonably.

-If you are unsatisfied with the decision of the tribunal, you can make an appeal within 14 days of receiving the decision on a point of law or if you believe there was a legal mistake leading to the outcome of the employment tribunal hearing.
+If you are unsatisfied with the decision of the tribunal, you can make an appeal and apply to the tribunal within 14 days of receiving the decision on a point of law or if you believe there was a legal mistake leading to the outcome of the employment tribunal hearing.

 How Monarch Solicitors can help?